Skip to content

 This course has been evaluated by the American Council on Education (ACE) and is recommended for the lower division baccalaureate degree, 3 semester hours in statistics.
 Please note that the decision to accept specific credit recommendations is up to the academic institution accepting the credit.

-Required Exams for College Credit via ACE CREDIT
+Required Exams for Academic Credit via ACE CREDIT

 Those seeking ACE Credit, and certificate candidates needing to satisfy their introductory statistics requirement, must pass an online exam to receive credit in either instance.

-ACE has evaluated and recommended college credit of 3.00 Semester Hours in Statistics or Mathematics for Introduction to Statistics by taking both Statistics 1 and Statistics 2.
-ACE credit recommendation requires marks of 70% or better on the two courses combined, plus passing an online proctored final online exam scheduled at the end of the Statistics 2 course.
+ACE has evaluated and recommended academic credit of 3.00 Semester Hours in Statistics or Mathematics for Introduction to Statistics by taking this course 2.
+ACE credit recommendation requires marks of 70% or better on the two courses combined, plus passing an online proctored final online exam scheduled at the end of the course.

 While each institution makes its own decisions about whether to grant credit and how much to grant, most U.S. higher education institutions participate in the American Council on Education’s (ACE) credit recommendation service.